 - Neurological and muscular conditions, including headaches, migraines, rheumatoid arthritis, sciatica, acute sprains, tennis elbow and neck/back pain

-- Eye conditions such as myopia, cataracts (without complications) and conjunctivitis
+- Eye conditions such as nearsightedness, cataracts (without complications) and pink eye

 How many treatments will I need?